botswin/BotCloud/README.md

 ## Token Provisioning

-Tokens come straight from the BotCloud admin.
+Tokens are provided by your service provider.
 They might look like `user-token-abc123` or a long 64-character hex string.
 Create separate tokens for dev, staging, and production so you can audit usage later.
 Keep them in a vault or CI secret manager—never in git.
-If one ever leaks, ping the admin and rotate it before running anything else.
+If one ever leaks, contact your service provider to rotate it before running anything else.

 > 🔐 Keep a simple spreadsheet or secrets inventory that lists where each token is used and when it expires.
 Future-you will be grateful.